 - Bonuses for performance based on factors that may include quality, member satisfaction, and/or cost-effectiveness. - A practice called capitation which is when a group of In-Network providers receives a monthly payment from UnitedHealthcare for each Covered Person who selects an In-Network provider within the group to perform or coordinate certain health services.
 The In-Network providers receive this monthly payment regardless of whether the cost of providing or arranging to provide the Covered Person's health care is less than or more than the payment. - Bundled payments certain In-Network providers receive a bundled payment for a group of Covered Health Services for a particular procedure or medical condition.
 The applicable Copayment and/or Coinsurance will be calculated based on the provider type that received the bundled payment.
 The In-Network providers receive these bundled payments regardless of whether the cost of providing or arranging to provide the Covered Person's health care is less than or more than the payment.
 If you receive follow-up services related to a procedure where a bundled payment is made, an additional Copayment and/or Coinsurance may not be required if such follow-up services are included in the bundled payment.
-You may receive some Covered Health Services that are not considered part of the inclusive bundled payment and those Covered Health Services would be subject to the applicable Copayment and/or Coinsurance as described in your Schedule of Benefits.
+You may receive some Covered Health Services that are not considered part of the inclusive bundled payment and/or Coinsurance as described in your Schedule of Benefits.